 “Up till now, I am not in any position to rate you.
 But as you are a part of HR team which is the backbone team of any organization and have the ability to filter the right candidate within a few time, you must have something tremendous and you are recruiting candidates for an organization whose turnover is …………., so from my point of view you are perfect for company and I’ll give you 10/10”.

 How to Answer Analytical Interview Questions and Answers

-Analytical and problem solving skills are important to most company, and so it’s no surprise that job interviewers are beginning to ask about brain teaser questions to test your analytical and problem solving skill during the interview process
+Analytical and problem-solving skills are important to the most company, and so it’s no surprise that job interviewers are beginning to ask about brain teaser questions to test your analytical and problem-solving skill during the interview process

 See this pen?
 Sell it to me

 You might think this job interview question is only likely to be asked if you work in sales – but you’d be wrong.
 It can be asked of almost anyone, regardless of whether sales skills are important to their job.

 It’s a question that forces a candidate to think on their feet while under pressure – and this can tell an interviewer a lot about a candidate, not least how clearly they are able to think and to communicate.